Charmed in Chiang Mai

 Sounds like an action-packed, exhilarating day, right?
 Well, most of it was relaxing, tiring but relaxing.

-After that, we went to the Mae Tang River for white water rafting.
+After that, we went to the Mae Tang River for white-water rafting.
 It was the second time I wanted to back out.
-I couldn’t stand the pungent smell of the life jacket, which I think was because of overuse, but I was already there.
+I couldn’t stand the pungent smell of the life jacket, which I think was due to overuse, but I was already there.

 We had lunch after that.
-They served as Pad Thai.
+They served us Pad Thai.
 It was not one of Thailand’s best, but we also had beer, so we were satisfied.

 Our next stop was the waterfalls.
-The 30-minute uphill trek to Huaysatan Waterfalls was just enough to burn what we had for lunch.
-The cool water was enough to wash off the ugly scent from the life vests that got stuck on our skin and clothes.
+The 30-minute uphill trek to Huaysatan Waterfalls was just enough to burn off what we had for lunch.
+The cool water was enough to wash off the unpleasant scent from the life vests that got stuck on our skin and clothes.

-Our tour was supposed to end after the waterfalls trekking and swimming, but we asked to be brought to see the long neck ladies.
-We paid an extra 300 Baht entrance for this.
+Our tour was supposed to end after the waterfall trekking and swimming, but we asked to be brought to see the long neck ladies.
+We paid an extra 300 Baht entrance fee for this.

 After reading and watching a lot about them, we wanted to meet them personally.

-The long neck ladies wear a solid spiral of coils, which gives the illusion of a stretched neck, but actually, their collarbones were just pushed down.
+The long neck ladies wear a solid spiral of coils, which gives the illusion of a stretched neck, but actually, their collarbones are just pushed down.

-After a full day of activities, we still had energy so we went back to the night market.
-It was on a different street.
-The Saturday and Sunday night markets were held in different streets.
+After a full day of activities, we still had energy, so we returned to the night market—this time on a different street.
+The Saturday and Sunday night markets were held in distinct locations.

-There I had my best street food find, bought a few more souvenirs, and just enjoyed looking at the items for sale.
-We capped the night with a few more bottles of beer then packed for our flight back home the following day via Kuala Lumpur.
+There, I stumbled upon my best street food find, picked up a few more souvenirs, and relished the experience of perusing the items for sale.
+We capped off the night with a few more bottles of beer before packing for our flight back home the following day via Kuala Lumpur.

 0 comments